Anthony Keith-Falconer, 5th Earl of Kintore: Career

 Upon the death of his father on 12 December 1776, he succeeded as 7th Lord Falconer of Halkerton.
 In 1761, on the death of William Keith, 4th Earl of Kintore, the earldom should have passed under the terms of the 1694 regrant to Lord Kintore's cousin George Keith, 10th and last Earl Marischal, as heir male of George Keith, 8th Earl Marischal (the elder brother of John Keith, 1st Earl of Kintore); however, he had been attainted for his part in the 1715 rising and so the earldom of Kintore remained suspended until the death of the 10th Earl Marischal on 28 May 1778, when it was inherited by Anthony, the heir general of the 4th Earl of Kintore, who changed his surname to Keith-Falconer and became the 5th Earl of Kintore.
 He inherited the estate of Kintore, Hallforest Castle which had been given to the family by King Robert the Bruce, and Keith Hall.

 From 1794 to 1804, he served as Lord Lieutenant of Kincardineshire, the British monarch's personal representative in the lieutenancy area of the United Kingdom.
 After his death, he was succeeded by John Arbuthnott, 8th Viscount of Arbuthnott.

 Personal life

-Around 1766, he was married to Christina Elizabeth Sighterman (d.
-1809), a daughter of Jan Albert Sighterman of Groningen, the Intendant General of the Dutch Settlements in the East Indies and Director and Fiscal of Bengal in 1734.
-Together, they were the parents of one son and seven daughters, none of whom married:
+Around 1766, he was married to Christina Elizabeth Sichterman (d.
+1809), a daughter of Jan Albert Sichterman of Groningen, the Intendant General of the Dutch Settlements in the East Indies and Director and Fiscal of Bengal in 1734.
+Together, they were the parents of one son and seven daughters: